17.2. Using Profiling

 The consumption is also displayed in the network: Two vertical bars to the left of a module indicate the percentage of memory (m) consumption and time (t) consumption of that module in the current network.

-That means that small green dots indicate low memory/time consumption while full magenta or red bars indicate high memory/time consumption.
-The colors are chosen so that memory and time are easy to distinguish from each other.
+That means that small green dots indicate low memory/time consumption while full magenta or red bars indicate high memory or time consumption.
+The colors are chosen to make memory and time easy to distinguish from each other.

 The Profiling View and the network are linked as follows: